 We offer Community Groups for adults in various stages of life:

 - Married Groups include couples in the same stage of life—newly married, without children, with children, and empty nesters.

 - Men’s Groups are made up entirely of single men or a mix of men at different stages of life, including married, single, divorced, and widowed.

 - Women’s Groups are made up of single women or a mix of women at different stages of life, including married, single, divorced, and widowed.

 - Co-Ed Groups are made up of men and women, both single and married, divorced, and widowed.

-The best way to join a community group at Discovery Church is to be a part of our next Rooted Groups.
+The best way to join a community group at Discovery Church is to find a group and attend Group Launch on August 25th.